 Satellite transmission carrier frequency error

-The satellite transmission carrier frequency error is the sum of the satellite transmission frequency error and Doppler, and the frequency uncertainty at the receiver.
-The transmit frequency error at the satellite shall be less than 1 ppm, i.e. ±160 Hz.
+The transmit carrier frequency error at the satellite shall be less than 1 ppm, i.e. ±160 Hz.

 A LEO satellite will move at a speed of about 8 km/s and this will cause a maximum Doppler of ±4 kHz at VHF.